socketsupply/tonic/README.md

 specific dom nodes directly or B. use a graphics/animation engine.
 The one-way-everywhere approach might make some code easy to reason about, but it ends up being a performance compromise with added complexity.
+- "Isomorphic" components add a huge amount of unwanted complexity to a component library.
+I don't send html from a server very often.
+My html pages are pretty static and served by a cdn.
+Otherwise, I'm creating electron apps for the decentralized web.
+This may be a deal breaker for some people doing more traditional client-server development.
 - JSX
 - Magic